bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/21/2024 - overhaul of priorities/intentions/actions.
+Not all there yet.
-### Newest: Well, sorry.
+- 5/20/2024 - Well, sorry.
 One last.
 Finally fixed character synchronization I broke when I freed up UI.
 Dialog should make more sense.
 - 5/20/2024 - More updates to action selection.
 Ok, I'm going to try to freeze for a bit except for important bugfixes.
 - 5/20/2024 - Minor overhaul of action selection.
 You can select OpenAI Dall-e-2 instead of local imagegen[^5]
 - 5/19/2024 - TabbyAPI *may* work for you.
 Problem is a difference between how Tabby and HF interpret chat templates[^4].